PHPSocialNetwork/phpfastcache/README.md

 ---------------------------
 Introducing new helpers
 ---------------------------
-:books: As of the V6, PhpFastCache provides some helpers to make your code easier.
+:books: As of the V6, Phpfastcache provides some helpers to make your code easier.

 - (:warning: Removed in v8, [why ?](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Act-on-all-instances)) ~~The [ActOnAll Helper](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Act-on-all-instances) to help you to act on multiple instance at once.~~
 - The [CacheConditional Helper](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Cache-Conditional) to help you to make the basic conditional statement more easier.